BEng Electronic Engineering with Business Management, School of Electrical, Electronic and Systems Engineering

 What’s your highlight of your time at the University?

 I really enjoyed the opportunity in summer, where I was able to travel to China with the university and 12 other students, it was 2 and a half of the most memorable weeks of my life.
 We travelled to Beijing, Wuhan and Hong Kong and we stayed at a University campus in each city.
 We got to know the students at each of the campuses, had loads of great fun going places to shop, eat and we visited many great tourist sites such as The Great Wall of China, The Yellow Crane Tower, The Summer Palace, Tiananmen Square, and many more.
-We received an insight into Electronic, Electrical and Computer Engineering at each of the universities, the research departments and related research taking place, and the industry as a whole which was really interesting.
+We received an insight into Electronic, Electrical and Systems Engineering at each of the universities, the research departments and related research taking place, and the industry as a whole which was really interesting.
 It really motivated me to do better in my studies, and all in all a very memorable life experience.